 I have been a remote graphic designer since 2012, and the flexibility it has given me has allowed me to travel and work hours that best suit my schedule.

-In this guide, we’re going to understand and discover how to become a graphic designer, and how to land your first paid remote work.
+In this guide, we’re going to understand and discover how to become a graphic designer, and how to land your first paid remote work or graphic design job.

 Here is a breakdown of everything covered in this guide: